-The same as it goes with condo ownership quotas, corporations need to have a maximum of 40% foreign equity and where a majority of the shareholders must be Filipino citizens.
+The same as for condo ownership quotas, corporations can have a maximum of 40% foreign equity, and where a majority of the shareholders must be Filipino citizens.

 Yet, there are ways to bypass this through contractual which gives you full protection.